premradhakrishnan/premradhakrishnan.github.io/_posts/2022-07-08-sql-server-tls-certificates.md

 ### How to assign the certificate to SQL Server
 There are 2 options to do this.

 - Option A - Use the SQL Server Configuration Manager UI.
-Open Configuration Manager and right-click Properties on the Protocols option for your SQL Instance.
-In the "Certificate" tab, under the certificate dropdown you should see the certificate you generated in the earlier step above.
-Select this and restart your SQL Server Instance.
+Open Configuration Manager and right-click Properties on the Protocols option for the SQL Instance.
+In the "Certificate" tab, under the certificate dropdown we should see the certificate generated in the earlier step.
+Select this and restart the SQL Server Instance.

-- Option B - Find your certificate's thumbprint and update the following Windows registry key with the thumbprint value and restart the SQL Server instance.
+- Option B - Find the certificate's thumbprint and update the following Windows registry key with the thumbprint value and restart the SQL Server instance.
 By default, the certificate is located in the registry, at:
 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\MSSQL.x\MSSQLServer\SuperSocketNetLib`

 ### Done
 Once the above steps are completed and the instance restarted, SQL Server will use this certificate to encrypt TLS connections.
 We can verify that the certificate is working by connecting via SSMS and checking the "Encrypt connection" option and then using the below query:

 ```
 SELECT	        c.local_tcp_port, c.session_id, e.login_name, c.encrypt_option,
                 e.program_name, e.host_name, e.login_time, c.client_net_address

 FROM	        sys.dm_exec_connections c
 INNER JOIN	    sys.dm_exec_sessions e ON c.session_id = e.session_id
 ```

 ### Common Errors